perthblank/audit-panel/README.md

 This project adopts the node server from the source, thus the usage is the same as original.

 * Make sure you have NodeJS (v4.x.x and above) installed globally on your machine.
 Find the detailed installation instruction from https://nodejs.org/en/
-* Open any command-line prompt you know on your machine, set the current directory to the app/ folder.
+* Open any command-line prompt, set the current directory to the `app/` folder.
 * Run `npm install`
 * When the installation is finished, run `npm run start` and open `localhost:8000` in your browser